-This fall, the University of Delaware’s School of Education will launch a new online master’s program in teacher leadership designed to respond to the quickly changing needs of the teaching profession and the national efforts to implement the Common Core Standards.
+This fall, the University of Delaware’s School of Education launched a new online master’s program in teacher leadership designed to respond to the quickly changing needs of the teaching profession and the national efforts to implement the Common Core Standards.

 A relatively new term, “teacher leaders” are not principals and other administrators.
 Teacher leaders work as department chairs, curriculum coaches, demonstration teachers and professional development specialists, and hold other similar positions.